hiway/blog-hsio/content/2023/07/04-mastodon-on-diet.md

 that solved my query](https://ricard.dev/improving-mastodons-disk-usage/).

-While running each command seperately, I noticed 1 million+ statuses, some 300,000+ photos and 800,000+ header images getting purged.
+While running each command seperately, I noticed 1 million+ statuses, some 300,000+ photos and 80,000+ header images getting purged.
 That's a lot of storage and liability!

+After the purge, I now have a ~700MB database and ~26 GB in media.

 If I have not interacted with a post in a day, I'm likely not going to.
-Hence, setting up the cron script to regularly purge posts after 1 day.
+Hence, setting up the cron script to regularly purge posts and media after 1 day.

 Here's my crontab entry: